Mustafa-muftah/YouTube/README.md

 To start the app run "yarn dev"

 To test the app run "yarn test"

+--  This app is built by Vite module bundler

 -- The app this not totally finised or in the perfect shape due to lack of time , Tests and enhancements need to be done.

+(still working on it )

 This is a small web app smiliar to youtube and its functionalities as search and filter consuming data from Youtube Api/V3 .